cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 Make sure you have followed our [Optimizing Cemu](optimizing-cemu) guide before proceeding.
 {: .notice--textbox}

-If you can, use [Multi-core Recompiling](/optimizing-cemu#game-profiles) for Breath of the Wild.
+Ensure that you are using [Multi-core Recompiling](/multicore-recompiling) for Breath of the Wild.
 {: .notice--primary}

 Follow our [Using Async](using-async) guide to reduce shader compilation stuttering